jodiedunlop/talks/unicode-and-u/README.md

-# Talk: Unicode and U
+# Talk: Unicode and Ü

 ## Overview

+Over 100 slides of unicode goodness ;)

 - The history of unicode
 - About encodings